Blog > Amazon > Amazon Fulfilled By Merchant 101: Everything You Ever Wanted to Know

 Disadvantages of Amazon Fulfilled By Merchant

 • High volumes: Fulfilling countless orders can be an enormous task that could even grow into an entirely separate business you have to run on the side.
+This is why we always recommend working with an experienced logistics partner, because your expertise is building a brand, not boxes.

 • Costs may balloon: If you aren’t careful, your overhead expenses for warehousing, staff, and shipping can outweigh FBA’s pricing.